rahul-chaube/Thyrocare/README.md

 ### Admin Screen
    This screen used for administration.Here we can add new Test for all user.
 User Will Get update imidately.All field on this screen is mandatory.
 ### About Us
-   After clicking on the About Us button user will redirect About Us home page on Web site
+   After clicking on the About Us button user will redirect About Us home page on Web site .
+### Change Password
+   From here user can change his password .
+### Forget Password
+   From here user can reset the password and by enatering his email id and he will get link on his email id.
  ### Database

 - Firebase Database